 Ferry - Hop on to the Scillonian III at Penzance Docks and sail across the Atlantic for three hours before reaching St Mary's, the largest island out on the Scilly's.
 The ferry normally leaves Penzance around 8am which means that you will reach land ready to explore by 11am -the only question you need to ask yourself is, what island first?

 Fly - You can ﬂy from Exeter, Newquay and Land’s End Airports and enjoy breath-taking aerial views of this beautiful cluster of islands from the comfort of your Skybus plane.
-Flights from Land’s End take just 15 minutes or half an hour from Newquay, and operate all year round from Monday to Saturday.
-There are scheduled ﬂights from Exeter Airport between March and October six days a week which reach Scilly in under an hour.
+Flights from Land’s End take just 15 minutes or half an hour from Newquay, and operate all year round.
+There are scheduled ﬂights from Exeter Airport between April and October six days a week which reach Scilly in under an hour.